Sparse-IFT: Sparse Iso-FLOP Transformations for Maximizing Training Efficiency: Benchmarking Efficiency w.r.t Wall-clock

+In this section we provide additional details on the benchmarking setups for inference on Neural Magic DeepSparse~\citep{neural_magic_2021,neuralmagic2021,pmlrv119kurtz20a} sparsity-aware runtime and training on the Cerebras CS-2~\citep{lie2023cerebras, lie_2023} for evaluating the efficiency of Sparse-IFT with respect to the wall-clock time.

-\paragraph{Inference} We use Neural Magic's DeepSparse~\citep{neuralmagic2021, pmlrv119kurtz20a} tool for benchmarking Sparse-IFT variants.
-The benchmarking is conducted on G4dn instances available on the AWS cloud.
+\paragraph{Inference Setup} We use Neural Magic's DeepSparse tool for benchmarking Sparse-IFT variants.
+The benchmarking is conducted on the Intel Cascade Lake CPUs found on AWS G4dn cloud instances.
 These instances support the AVX-512 instruction set, which is used by the DeepSparse inference runtime to accelerate unstructured sparsity.
+We benchmark different configurations of the Sparse Wide ResNet-18 model with sparsity $\in$ \{50\%, 75\%, 90\%\} for batched inference on ImageNet.
 We report runtime for batch-inference of 64 images at 224 $\times$ 224 resolution.

-\paragraph{Training} We benchmark the training speed measured in seconds/iteration on a custom hardware accelerator, which supports and accelerates training using unstructured sparsity.
+\paragraph{Training Setup} We evaluate the training efficiency of Sparse-IFT on the Cerebras CS-2 which supports and accelerates training with unstructured sparsity (both forward and backward passes).
+We benchmark the training speed measured in seconds/iteration.
 Note that the overall FLOPs of models in the GPT family are comprised of matrix multiplication FLOPs and attention FLOPs.
 Attention FLOPs (i.e., spent in multi-head attention) scale quadratically with sequence length and are invariant to weight sparsity.
-To demonstrate the efficacy of sparse kernels for unstructured weight sparsity, we report our results for dense and Sparse Wide variants of the GPT-3 1.3B model with a sequence length of 256 and batch size of 528.
+To demonstrate the efficacy of sparse kernels for unstructured weight sparsity, we report our results for dense and Sparse Wide variants of the GPT-3 20B model with a sequence length of 256 and batch size of 256.
+We benchmark different configurations of Sparse Wide GPT-3 20B with sparsity $\in$ \{50\%, 75\%, 90\%\} and report seconds/ iteration.

+\paragraph{Benchmarking Analysis} Figure~\ref{fig:sparsity_benchmark} in Section~\ref{sec:wall_clock} presents the results of benchmarking inference and training of Sparse-IFT Sparse Wide family.
+In both setups, we measure the relative increase in latency or training speed for Sparse-IFT variants against the dense model.
+Note that configurations of Sparse-IFT at different values of sparsity do not incur a significant change in the FLOPs compared to the dense model.
+On ideal hardware, FLOPs should translate directly to wall clock time, and hence, the inference latency or training time for all configurations of Sparse-IFT should be the same as that of the dense model (dotted black line).
+Conversely, when hardware does not support unstructured sparsity, the latency or training time of Sparse-IFT variants increases with sparsity (blue line).